petermat/spamassassin_client/README.md

 # Python-SpamAssasin module
 This is a python wrapper for SpamAssisin's SPAMC deamon.
 It provides these funtions:
-* get_score(float) - final score from spamassasin, ex: '-1.3'
+* get_score(float) - final score from spamassasin
 * get_fulltext(string) - full report as string from SpamAssasin deamon
 * get_report_json(json) - full report as JSON from SpamAssasin deamon

 # Instalation

-#Requirements
+Install SpamAssasin

+	sudo apt get spamassasin

-Pytest needs to be installed to run test
+Pytest needs to be installed to run tests

 	sudo apt install python-pytest

-Use PIP package manager
+Use PIP package manager to install this module

 	pip install python_spamassasin